Learn how to invest in Redwood Materials stock when the IPO arrives. Get access to select pre-IPO companies at Equitybee.

 In addition to recycling, Redwood Materials aims to manufacture copper foils for anodes and is building a giant U.S. factory for producing cathodes.
 Both are growingly costly components of car batteries.

-Moreover, Redwood Materials aims to shorten and simplify the global battery supply chain by growing capabilities in the U.S.
+Moreover, Redwood Materials aims to shorten and simplify the global battery supply chain by growing capabilities in the U.S. The battery company Lyten has a similar ambition.

 The International Energy Agency (IEA) estimates that by 2040, “secondary production from recycled minerals (will) account for up to 12% of total supply requirements for cobalt, around 7% for nickel, and 5% for lithium and copper.”